AwsGeek/lightsail-containers-nginx/README.md

    --containers file://containers.json \
    --public-endpoint file://public-endpoint.json
    ```
-   The output of the create-container-servicedeployment command indicates that the state of the container service is now "DEPLOYING".
+   The output of the ```create-container-service-deployment``` command indicates that the state of the container service is now "DEPLOYING".
    ```
    {
        "containerServices": [{